-I am aware of the fact that a large number of my readers don’t know much about cloud storage –let alone ever using it.
+I am aware of the fact that a large number of my readers don't know much about cloud storage –let alone ever using it!
 As far as my experience goes, most people in India still give information technology services a doubtful look and they still feel more comfortable with the traditional tools of information management (paper and pen being the most important of these tools).
-Slowly but nevertheless IT is making itself an indispensable aspect of common person’s life in India.
-You may call it peer-pressure or it may just be the case that people are left with no other options –the acceptability of IT services like usage of net banking and credit cards is on the rise.
+But slowly IT is making itself an indispensable aspect of common person’s life in India.
+You may call it peer-pressure or it may just be the case that people are left with no other options –the acceptability of IT services like usage of net banking, PayPal and credit cards is on the rise.

 If people are so suspicious of basic IT services, it does not come to me as a surprise that most people do not use what is known as cloud storage.
 So, I decided to write about this stuff in hope that my readers will not only become cloud-literate but also might consider using it.

 Traditionally, we have been storing our data (aka files) in our local computers.
 Whenever, we needed to transfer data from one computer to another –we would make use of floppy disk, CD-ROM, pen drive etc. More tech-savvy folks will use methods like transfer via network drive, cable, infrared port or Bluetooth.

 With the advent of internet and email, some people realized that they can make use of emails to store their most important documents and then access them whenever and wherever needed.
 As this trend began to grow –corporate establishment saw business opportunities in this area.
 Thus came the web services that allowed file storage facilities (remember Yahoo!
 Briefcase?)… You could create your account on these websites, upload files and download them when needed.
 As the cost of storage came down with time –the amount of free space provided by these services began to increase.
 Google was the first one to launch email with the unlimited storage capacity.